ejwillemse/BAN313/chapter6.md

 Inventory is used to account for the daily variation.

 Each day a fixed amount of products are manufactured and stored as inventory.
-For low-order days, the surplus manufactured products are placed in inventory, to be used for high-order days.
+For low-order days, the surplus manufactured products are placed in inventory, which can then be used during high-order days.

 As the inventory manager we wish to predict our inventory levels for the coming month and see how likely a stock-out is.
+A stock-out occurres when our clients order more products than what we have available in our inventory.

 We have a fixed production-run setup, meaning we produce a fixed number of products each day.
-Each day's manufactured products is moved to inventory the day after its manufactured before the start of business.
+Each day's manufactured products is moved to inventory at the end of the day, meaning it is ready for sale at the start of the next day.

 When customers place orders, it is filled form the available inventory on the same day.
 If the day's orders cannot be filled, due to low inventory levels, the customers take the available inventory and purchases the balance elsewhere.